sunfounder/pisloth/docs/source/dance.rst

 Dance
 =========

-在这个项目中，我们会播放一段音乐，并让Pisloth跟着音乐的节奏来跳一段舞。
+In this project, we will play a piece of music and let Pisloth dance to the rhythm of the music.

-You can open ``dancing.py`` in the folder of the ``example`` or directly copy the following code to the Python IDE to run.
+You can open ``dancing.py`` in the folder of the ``example`` with command ``sudo pyrhon3 dancing.py`` or directly copy the following code to the Python IDE to run.

 **Code**